i-look-like-tintin/TCExplorer/README.md

 ## Client Notes:
 - ~~Density and frequency maps.
 Include a unit converted to something / per year.
 Allows for experiment comparison – defined unit for everything.~~
--  Genesis locations - Refine and include a much more accurate genesis location when cyclone speed reaching 34 knots (17m/s).
-Ignore path prior to genesis. <-- In progress - Markey
+-  ~~Genesis locations - Refine and include a much more accurate genesis location when cyclone speed reaching 34 knots (17m/s).
+Ignore path prior to genesis. <-- In progress - Markey~~

-- Checks to see how the genesis will change as the warming increases.
+- ~~Checks to see how the genesis will change as the warming increases.~~

-- Historical period to show different member and what does it mean – to produce an overall pattern.
-Producing average locations.
+- ~~Historical period to show different member and what does it mean – to produce an overall pattern.
+Producing average locations.~~

-- Add a button to show ‘ensemble mean’
+- Add a button to show ‘ensemble mean’ <-- Yea, still not sure what this one means

 - Add a button to show land-fall locations.
 Display purely land-fall spots – no tracks.
 Be able to select the time.
 Have different coloured dots for land-fall location to show cyclone intensity upon landfall.  <-- In progress - Olivia

 - Intensity – highest intensity, filter by intensity levels.

-- Dissipation data points.  <-- In progress - May
+- Dissipation data points.

 - Integrate one more layer using the BOM dataset – observations straight from BOM, will be supplied.

-- Zoom, and improve navigation, export function with longitude/latitude inputs to export a small region of data.
+- Export function with longitude/latitude inputs to export a small region of data.

-- Add a historical period with no warming.
+- ~~Add a historical period with no warming.~~

 - ~~Overall map with heat maps for complete historical data.~~